Tpw429/Covid-19_Regression_Analysis/README.md

 In the figure above, we see that the newly confirmed Covid-19 patients tend to slowly increase with time up until January of 2021.
 In Feburary of 2021, we see a remarkable change in the shift of newly confirmed covid-19 patients per day.
 The case count begins to decrease rapdily with time, up until a support line is reached.
 This support line is very difficult to go below, because of factors such as available vaccinations, limited medical and economical resources available, and social distancing regulations changing.
 Although this is not a value we tabulated, it is important because it helps us understand the general health outline for Covid-19 during the past few months.

-## Task Delegation and Work
+## Getting Started
-In the first week of the project, we had to make decisions on which members would be responsible for certain parts of the projects.
-As this was a group effort, many of often worked together to come to these conclusions.
-For week one, the following members were given these roles:
+In the first week of the project, we had to make decisions on which technologies would be used to help us analyze Covid-19 data.

-- For the final project we have selected Supervised Machine learning, and we will use a Linear Regression Model to help us analyze data from Covid Vaccinations and GDP of all countries.
+- For the final project we have selected Supervised Machine learning, and decided that we will use a Linear Regression Model to help us analyze data from Covid Vaccinations and GDP of all countries.
 This model will help predict distributions of the vaccines in each country.
 As we have continuous data we will identify the relation between data and make predictions.
 A diagram of our linear regression thought process has been included below.

 ![Linear_Regression.PNG](Resources/Linear_Regression.PNG)